bkryza/clang-uml/README.md

     * Namespace based content filtering
 * Sequence diagram generation
     * Generation of sequence diagram from one code location to another
+* Package diagram generation
+    * Generation of package diagram based on C++ namespaces (currently uses component symbols for packages, but it can be adjusted using skinparams)

 ## Installation